Latitudeda/PhotoCAD_Docs/docs/en/03_components/comp_straight.rst

      - The physical length of the waveguide in micrometers.
 Must be non-negative.
    * - ``waveguide_type``
      - ``FWG.C.WIRE``
-     - The waveguide definition (core/cladding materials, width, etc.).
+     - The waveguide definition (core/cladding layers, width, etc.).
 Defaults to the technology's standard wire waveguide.
    * - ``anchor``
      - ``Anchor.START``
      - Controls where the origin of the cell is placed.
 Options: ``START``, ``CENTER``, ``END``.
    * - ``port_names``
      - ``("op_0", "op_1")``
-     - A sequence containing custom names assigned to the input and output ports.
+     - A sequence containing custom names assigned to the component's ports.

 **raw_curve:**